Ring Ring (album)

 Ring Ring is the debut studio album by the Swedish group ABBA, initially credited as Björn & Benny, Agnetha & Frida.
 It was released in Scandinavia on 26 March 1973, and later in a limited number of other territories, including West Germany, Australia, South Africa and Mexico, through Polar Music.
-It was a chart-topping album in Belgium, and also a big success in the Netherlands, Norway and South Africa.
+It reached the top ten in Australia, Norway, and Sweden.
 The album was re-released in Australasia in 1975, but was not released in the United Kingdom until 1992, and the United States until 1995.